-H. Deemed Dividend Election With Respect To a Former PFIC Who May Make the Election
+H. Deemed Dividend Election With Respect To a Former PFIC

 This is a deemed dividend election under section 1298(b)(1) and Regulations section 1.1298-3(c).
-This election may be made by a shareholder of a foreign corporation that no longer qualifies as a PFIC under either the income or asset test of section 1297(a) if the foreign corporation was a CFC during its last taxable year as a PFIC.
+This election may be made by a shareholder of a foreign corporation that no longer qualifies as a PFIC under either the income or asset test of section 1297(a) if the foreign corporation was a CFC during its last tax year as a PFIC.

-A shareholder making this election is treated as receiving a dividend of its pro rata share of the post-1986 earnings and profits (defined below) of the former PFIC on the termination date (defined below).
-The deemed dividend is taxed under section 1291 as an excess distribution, allocated only to the days in the shareholder's holding period during which the foreign corporation qualified as a PFIC.
+A shareholder making this election is treated as receiving a dividend of its pro rata share of the post-1986 earnings and profits (defined below in Attachments) of the former PFIC on the termination date (as defined in Regulations section 1.1298-3(d)).
+The deemed dividend is taxed under section 1291 as an excess distribution. allocated only to the days in the shareholder's holding period during which the foreign corporation gualified as a PFIC.
 For this purpose, the shareholder's holding period ends on the termination date.
 After the deemed dividend election, the shareholder's stock is not treated as stock in a PFIC.